Geo-Python-2023/final-exercise-adcarrido/README.md

 For this exercise you should:

-1. Read in the provided data file using Pandas and missing data to NA values.
+1. Read in the provided data file using pandas and convert missing data to NA values.
 2. Fill in the missing values in the `TAVG` column with your estimates of the average daily temperature as noted above in the data section.
 You can then drop any average daily temperatures that are still missing.
 3. Define and use a function to convert temperatures in Fahrenheit to Celsius.
 4. Calculate seasonal average temperatures for each season in every year (e.g., Winter 1909, Spring 1909, Summer 1909, ...)